 - Unlimited amount of owners

-- LLCs can raise funds as an S Corp, but still cannot go public.
+- LLCs and C corps can raise funds as an S Corp

-- Can continue to operate as a corporation if one partner decides to dissolve their shares.
+- The corporation continues to operate if one partner dissolves their shares

 - Must hold regular meetings and record minutes